andraugust/andraugust.github.io/quantum-1.md

 The two probabilities are equal because the measurement is taken at 45 degrees.

-__Sequential Measurement.__ What happens after a measurement is made?
-The answer is that the particle "collapses to", or becomes "prepared in", one of the eigenstates of the operater being measured.
+__Sequential Measurement.__ What happens _after_ a measurement is made?
+The answer is that the particle "collapses to", or becomes "prepared in", one of the eigenstates of the corresponding operater.

 For example, consider a particle with initial spin state (in the $$z$$ basis)